Jchinonso/PostIt/README.md

 *  The tests have been written using Mocha framework and Chai assertion library
 *  Run the test with `npm test`

+### Limitations

+The app currently cannot handle more than 3,000,000,000 users or documents but can be scalled up if the need arises.

+### Contributing

+Contributions are welcome.
+Simply fork the repository, after working on the feature, raise a PR.

+### Licence
+MIT